 When used properly, some anti-fraud tools can help limit your liability for certain types of chargebacks or increase your chances of a successful chargeback dispute.
-In particular, proper use of AVS (including shipping only to matched addresses) and requiring the 3-digit code on the back of the card can help you build a case against chargebacks for fraud.
+In particular, proper use of AVS for address verification (including shipping only to matched addresses) and requiring the 3-digit code on the back of the card can help you build a case against chargebacks for fraud.

 Stages of a Dispute

 As with Visa and Mastercard, Discover’s disputes consist of a two-step process involving a retrieval and a chargeback.
 A full chargeback then also has stages.

 The initial step, which Discover called the Ticket Retrieval Request (TRR) essentially gives the choice between accepting the dispute or disagreeing with it.
 When disagreeing, you’ll need to provide supporting evidence for why you believe the chargeback to be invalid.
 (This can include proof of a refund already processed for the customer that initiated the dispute.)

 When a TRR proceeds to a full chargeback, Discover will make a decision on that chargeback and notify you.
 At that point, either you or the issuer can appeal the chargeback decision, at which point it would proceed to arbitration.